-Dr. Curtis Campbell is a 25 year Information Security professional and certified Chief Information Security Officer (C|CISO).
-She holds Bachelor and Master of Science degrees from the University of TN and a PhD in Organizational Leadership/ Information Systems Technology.
+Dr. Curtis Campbell serves as Director on the International Board of Information Systems Security Association (ISSA).
+She holds Bachelor and Master of Science degrees from the University of TN and a PhD in Organizational Leadership/ Information Systems.

-Curtis is also a thought leader, contributing a monthly ISSA Journal column, Women in Cybersecurity, She has been recognized for her work in highlighting women’s accomplishments, leadership, and issues facing the field today.
-Her research interests include women cybersecurity pioneers, future leaders, the human connection between trust and unintentional insider threats, and countering social engineering in an ever-changing cybersecurity footprint.
-Curtis has published over 20 peer-reviewed journal articles and created content for graduate and undergraduate Computer Science courses.
-Recent publications include: “Solutions for Counteracting Human Deception in Social Engineering Attacks”; “Securing the Remote Employee: Protecting the Human Endpoint in the Cybersecurity Environment”; and “Securing the Vendor: Changing the Dynamic of the Infosec Relationship”, “Understanding and Incorporating Cybersecurity Ethics” and Inspiring and Preparing the Next Generation of Cybersecurity Professionals”, and “Existential Risk: Women Fighting for the Future”.
+Dr. Campbell is a thought leader and author on cybersecurity topics and the human connection between trust and unintentional insider threats in an ever-changing cybersecurity footprint.
+She has published over 30 research and peer-reviewed journal articles on cybersecurity including: “Solutions for Counteracting Human Deception in Social Engineering Attacks”; “Securing the Remote Employee: Protecting the Human Endpoint in the Cybersecurity Environment”; and “Securing the Vendor: Changing the Dynamic of the Infosec Relationship”, “Understanding and Incorporating Cybersecurity Ethics”, Existential Risk: Women Fighting for the Future”, and Inspiring and Preparing the Next Generation of Cybersecurity Professionals”.